HangfireIO/Hangfire/docs/users-guide/background-methods/passing-dependencies.rst

 * `Abstract factories <http://en.wikipedia.org/wiki/Abstract_factory_pattern>`_ or `builders <http://en.wikipedia.org/wiki/Builder_pattern>`_
 * `Singletons <http://en.wikipedia.org/wiki/Singleton_pattern>`_

 However, all of these patterns greatly complicate the unit testability aspect of your application.
-To fight with this issue, HangFire allows you to call instance methods in background.
+To fight with this issue, Hangfire allows you to call instance methods in background.
 Consider you have the following class that uses some kind of ``DbContext`` to access the database, and ``EmailService`` to send emails.

 .. code-block:: c#